Kwee-Veen/WeatherTop_v1/README.md

 # play-template-1

-This is the baseline version of the 'Weathertop' assignment, as written by Caoimhín Arnott, 20104296.
+This is the Release 1 (i.e., version 3) version of the 'Weathertop' assignment, as written by Caoimhín Arnott, 20104296.

-This app uses a refactored version of the Web Development module lab 9a solution, itself based upon the Play framework, from the below course:
+The initial template for this web app came from the Web Development module lab 9a solution from the university course:

 - [Web Development](https://reader.tutors.dev/course/wit-hdip-comp-sci-2023-web-dev-1)